5-Second Digest

 In the end, the right deployment strategy will depend on your project's specific needs and constraints.
 It's important to weight the pros and cons and choose a strategy that's the best fit for your team and your project.

-No matter what deployment strategy you're using, it's important to keep tabs on what's happening in your environments.
+No matter which methodologies you're using, it's important to keep track of what's happening in your environments.
 You need to know which versions are deployed, and what the statuses of your environments are.

 Jira Software, together with our Golive Jira App, gives you a complete bird's-eye view of everything right in Jira.
-It makes it easy to stay on top of things and make sure everything is running smoothly.
+It makes it easy to stay on top of things and strengthen your software delivery.

 Transform your Test Environment Management with Apwide Golive: